Ulna Fractures

 - Blood vessels or nerve damage: Although a minor risk, it is possible to damage the nerves or blood vessels.
 If you have persistent numbness or tingling in the fingers, speak to your doctor right away.

-- Synostosis: This is a rare complication which decreases the range of motion of the bones.
+- Synostosis: This is a rare complication that decreases the range of motion of the bones.

 - Nonunion: While surgery does help, it does not guarantee healing.
 Sometimes, fractures pull apart, or the hardware within the arm shifts or breaks.